 The Chunum Temple, Mt.
 Chiri, Korea (Chôsen Chiizan Sen’in-ji), from the series Views of Korea, Continued (Zoku Chôsen fûkei).

-Originally published in 1940, this is a lifetime edition printed by Watanabe Shozaburo with the “6-mm seal” printed in red in the lower lefthand corner of the image (1946-57 printing).
+Originally published in 1940, this is a lifetime edition printed by Watanabe Shozaburo with the “6-mm seal” printed in black in the lower left-hand corner of the image (1946-57 printing).

 The image is an everyday scene of women working in the courtyard of a Korean community.
 The women’s white garments are the brightest focus, and our eyes are led there by the diagonal composition.
 We see to the right a firepit and hanging pots, perhaps for a communal kitchen.
 This image, and others like it, were likely done with government support during the war partially as propaganda.